 Congratulations to Amanda Tracey (PhD candidate, Biology) and Rachel Wayne (PhD candidate, Clinical Psychology) who are joining Atif and me* in bringing you experiences, events, and advice from our slices of grad life at Queen’s.
 We’re thrilled to have these two fine bloggers on board.
 So look forward to hearing more from Amanda and Rachel soon, and don’t forget that we’re always open to guest posts any time of the year.
 Just write us at email@example.com

-*I almost wrote “Atif and I” but I remembered my teacher friend once correcting a shameful lapse in grammar by saying “uh oh…my friends can’t join I, now can they?
+*I almost wrote “Atif and I” but I remembered someone once saying “uh oh…my friends can’t join I, now can they?
 They would join me.”
-This example makes him sound like an awful pedant, but he’s actually good people.
-If you’re reading this, thanks Mr. Cuthbertson

 Now, the watering hole in question in today’s title is really about bottomless cups of black coffee, and the musings are from a Gradifying favourite, Elias Da Silva-Powell, who, it turns out, is shortly moving on to some big and bright things outside of Queen’s.
 So he won’t be joining our team, but he does have some good advice for those of you looking to bond with your city.
 Read on.